loophp/memoize/README.md

 Memoize functions or methods.

+From wikipedia:
 > In computing, memoization is an optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again.

+This library help you to memoize callable or closures.

+It can use any type of Cache backend system, as long as it implements [the standard PSR-16 CacheInterface interface](https://www.php-fig.org/psr/psr-16).

+If you use the [symfony/cache](https://packagist.org/packages/symfony/cache) package, you will have a bunch of cache backends available such as Redis, MemCache, Filesystem, ArrayCache,...

 ## Features

-* Provides a Trait, a Memoize object and a Memoizer helper,
+* Provides a Trait,
+* Provides a Memoizer,
-* Allows you to set a cache provider (PSR-16 compliant only),
+* Allows you to set a Cache backend provider (PSR-16 compliant only),
 * Allows you to set a "TTL" (time to live).

 ## Installation

+With composer:

 `composer require drupol/memoize`

-You will need to provide a Cache object to the library in order to get it working.
+You will need to provide a Cache object to the library in order to get it working, ex:

+`composer require symfony/cache`

-The tests are using `symfony/cache` but you are free to use any other library implementing the cache interface (Psr\SimpleCache\CacheInterface) PSR-16.
+The tests are using `symfony/cache` but you are free to use any other library implementing the standard PSR-16 CacheInterface.

 ## Usage